Veteran Benefits for Alabama

 - Facilitating the timely enrollment of children of military families and ensuring that they are not placed at a disadvantage due to difficulty in the transfer of educational records from the previous school district or variations in entrance or age requirements

-- Facilitating the qualification and eligibility for enrollment, educational programs, and participation in extracurricular academic, athletic and social activities
+- Facilitating the qualification and eligibility for enrollment, educational programs, and participation in extracurricular academic, athletic, and social activities

 - Facilitating the on-time graduation of children of military families

-- Providing for the uniform collection and sharing of information between and among member states, schools and military Families under this compact
+Providing for the promulgation and enforcement of administrative rules implementing the provisions of this compact - Providing for the uniform collection and sharing of information between and among member states, schools, and military Families under this compact

 - Promoting coordination between this compact and other compacts affecting military children

-- Promoting flexibility and cooperation between the educational system, parents and the student in order to achieve educational success for the student
+- Promoting flexibility and cooperation between the educational system, parents, and the student to achieve academic success for the student

 Housing: The following are the sites for Veterans Homes